The best time to visit the Great Smoky Mountains National Park is from June to mid November.

 Stables are located in Cades Cove, Smokemont, Smoky Mountain, and Sugarlands.
 Guided horseback rides are available from mid-March to late November.

-The best time to see waterfalls in the park is July.
+The best time to see waterfalls in the Great Smoky National Park is July.

 The park’s waterfalls, including Grotto, Laurel, Abrams, and Rainbow, are fed by rainfall.
 This rainfall flows down the mountain from such peaks as Mt.
 Le Conte and Clingman’s Dome, to the falls during the summer months.